michaelkrzyzaniak/Partitioned-Convolution/README.md

 ```
 This function creates a new convolution object with non-uniform partitioning.
-It will contain a head segment whose block size is equal to latency, and a tail segment whose block size is chosen to be optimal.
-The number of blocks in each stage is chosen to be optimal.
+You specify how many segments, how many blocks per segment, and the block sizes.
+Not all partitionings are valid, and it is unlikely that you would choose a good one just by guessing, so in general you wouldn't use this unless you know what you are doing.
+Usually you would use conv_new_optimum_partitioning() instead.

 Args:
 * ir: a buffer containing the impulse response.
 It may be of any length. dft_sample_t is float.
 Only Mono IRs are supported.